Serengeti to Victoria Falls Adventure

 Day 7-9 Zanzibar (3B)

 Approximate Distance: 680 km Estimated Travel Time: 14 hrs Depart Marangu, passing the majestic Mt Kilimanjaro, Africa's highest mountain, and head towards, Dar Es Salaam.
 The city started as a fishing village in the mid 19th century before becoming a port and trading centre.
 Between independence and 1996 – Dar Es Salaam was the countries capital.
 Today, Dar remains the principal commercial city and the de facto seat of most government institutions in Tanzania.
 It is the major seaport for the country and its landlocked neighbours.
 Dar Es Salaam - Arabic for “Abode of Peace” (a word closely related to the familiar “Yer u-salem” in Israel) - is the largest city in Tanzania.
 With a population estimated around 2,500,000, it is also the country’s richest city and an important economic centre.
+If you have booked the Zanzibar Express you will transfer this morning to the airport for a flight to Zanzibar.
+Arrive in Stone Town and spend the afternoon exploring on your own.
+Enjoy an extra night in Zanzibar and meet back up with the group the following afternoon.
+Included: transfers, flight and one night in Stone Town.
+Meals not included.

 Day 10-11 Ruaha River/Iringa (2B,2L,2D)